-Note: Client Manager does not function properly if the Windows XP Wireless Zero Configuration Service is enabled.
-When Client Manager is installed, Windows XP Wireless Zero Configuration is automatically disabled.
+Note: When Client Manager is installed, Windows XP Wireless Zero Configuration is automatically disabled.

 Installing Client Manager

 Insert the AirNavigator CD into the CD-ROM drive of you computer.
 If the Air Navigator Setup Wizard does not launch automatically, launch it manually by clicking Start and then Run.
 Enter D:\ Setup.exe in the dialog box that appears.